-In today’s article on Living Maples, we will delve into the benefits of post-workout massage therapy to help seniors enjoy their favorite physical activities to recover their lost vigor.
+Today’s article on Living Maples will delve into the benefits of post-workout massage therapy to help seniors enjoy their favourite physical activities to recover their lost vigour.
 Some of the most significant benefits of post-workout massage for seniors are as follows:

 Post-Workout Massage and Increased Rate of Recovery

-Massaging has many physiological benefits, and it can help seniors to recover faster after workout sessions.
-Post-workout massage enables the seniors to continue training sooner and provides a sense of relaxation.
-A study conducted at Ohio State University in 2015 showed that seniors who receive a massage after a workout session had less scarring compared to seniors who didn’t receive a massage.
+Massaging has many physiological benefits, and it can help seniors recover faster after workout sessions.
+Post-workout massage enables the seniors to continue training and provides a sense of relaxation.
+A study conducted at Ohio State University in 2015 showed that seniors who received a massage after a workout session had less scarring compared to seniors who didn’t receive a massage.

 Massaging increases the blood circulation in the muscles and sends more oxygen, which is required to rebuild cells.
 Post-workout massage speeds up the recovery process by sending more blood to muscles that need recovery.

-Exercising causes fatigue and soreness in the muscles, which is the result of lactic acid accumulation.
+Exercising causes fatigue and soreness in the muscles, resulting from lactic acid accumulation.
 Lactic acid contributes to delayed onset muscle soreness (DOMS).
-DOMS is due to the microscopic tearing of the muscle fibers.
+DOMS is due to the microscopic tearing of the muscle fibres.
 Tearing causes inflammation, which is painful.
 Post-workout massage can reduce DOMS and inflammation of the seniors.

 Reduced Muscle Tension

-Our muscles become stiff as we age, and this makes exercising a painful physical activity.
+Our muscles become stiff as we age, making exercising a painful physical activity.
 More rigid muscles are difficult to move in their range of motion.
-Post-workout massage during the initial stages of the exercise routine can soften and reduce the muscles’ tension and increases blood flow to these areas.
-Therefore, seniors can regain their range of motion to do their favorite exercises.
+Post-workout massage during the initial stages of the exercise routine can soften and reduce the muscles’ tension and increase blood flow to these areas.
+Therefore, seniors can regain their range of motion to do their favourite exercises.

 Reduced Rate of Injuries

-The seniors are not preparing for competition; however, they need the flexibility to do their usual tasks.
-Studies show that inflexibility is one of the main causes of injuries due to poor training.
-Massaging after the workout increases the flexibility of muscles and reduces pressure.
-Muscles such as hamstrings or hips need the highest.
+Studies show that inflexibility is one of the leading causes of injuries due to poor training.
+Receiving a massage after the workout increases the flexibility of muscles and reduces pressure.
+Muscles such as hamstrings or hips need this the most.

 More Energy by Post-Workout Massage